 The Executive Budget recommends \$1.3 billion All Funds (\$1.3 billion from the General Fund) for the Metropolitan Transportation Authority (MTA) from the Rebuild and Renew New York Bond Act of 2005.
-Funds appropriated directly to the MTA include new appropriations and reappropriations from the Bond Act, approved by voters in November 2005, which provided \$1.45 billion of capital aid from SFYs 2005-06 through 2009-10.
-The \$1.3 billion includes approximately \$800 million in reappropriations of capital aid and approximately \$500 million in new capital aid for 2008-09.
-The appropriations made directly to the MTA are in addition to the approximately \$2.56 billion subsidy (an increase of approximately \$138 million over the prior year level) provided by the State to the Metropolitan Transportation Authority that is appropriated in the Department of Transportation's Aid to Localities budget.
+Funds appropriated directly to the MTA include new appropriations and reappropriations from the Bond Act, approved by voters in November 2005, which provided \$1.45 billion of capital aid from SFYs 2005-06 The \$1.3 billion includes approximately \$1.2 billion in reappropriations of capital aid and approximately \$82 million in new capital aid for 2009-10.
+The appropriations made directly to the MTA are in addition to the approximately \$2.26 billion subsidy (a decrease of approximately \$256 million from the 2008-09 Amended Budget level) provided by the State to the Metropolitan Transportation Authority that is appropriated in the Department of Transportation's Aid to Localities This year-to-year decrease in aid levels is due to the non-recurrance of approximately \$150 million in aid that was accelerated to the MTA in 2008-09 from one of the transit accounts as a one-time distribution of fund balance.
+The decrease also includes a portion of the impact of declining transit revenues and the discontinuation of \$19.6 million in real estate tax transfers appropriated from the Additional Mass Transportation Assistance Program (AMTAP) fund to the MTA that are no longer available.